-To provide access to evidence-based technical assistance to Kansas school districts is coordinated, based on sound data, and leads to improved outcomes for children and their families.
+To provide coordinated evidence-based technical assistance to Kansas school districts is coordinated, based on sound data, and leads to improved outcomes for children and their families.

-TASN supports Kansas districts’ systematic implementation of evidenced-based practices by establishing and maintaining communication and work alignment among all technical assistance providers in the network.
+TASN supports Kansas districts’ systematic implementation of evidence-based practices by establishing and maintaining communication and work alignment among all technical assistance providers in the network.

-TASN Coordination works with Kansas State Department of Education (KSDE) Early Childhood, Special Education and Title Services (ECSETS) leadership to maintain the vision of the TASN and to provide oversight and monitoring of the overall TASN.
+TASN Coordination works with Kansas State Department of Education (KSDE) Special Education and Title Services (SETS) leadership to maintain the vision of the TASN and to provide oversight and monitoring of the overall TASN.

-TASN provides the structure through which KSDE ECSETS provides resources and direct and indirect support for improvement planning and capacity building to districts across the state.
-The collective work of TASN is driven by the implementation research, meaning that, as a system, implementation research is used to guide the support provided to districts in improvement plan development and implementation.
-TASN providers are inclusive of all KSDE ECSETS staff, KSDE ECSETS internal and external grant projects, KSDE ECSETS contractors, and projects and agencies that are funded (partially or fully) by KSDE ECSETS to directly or indirectly support districts.
+TASN provides the structure through which KSDE SETS provides resources and direct and indirect support for improvement planning and capacity building to districts across the state.
+The collective work of TASN is driven by the implementation research.
+As a system, implementation research is used to guide the support provided to districts in improvement plan development and implementation.
+TASN providers are inclusive of all KSDE SETS staff, KSDE SETS internal and external grant projects, KSDE SETS contractors, and projects and agencies that are funded (partially or fully) by KSDE SETS to directly or indirectly support districts.